 I asked this husband to tell his wife that he was not entirely certain he was going to leave but that he thought it best for a while to live apart.
 Although he did not admit any such doubt to me, he thought such a remark was not entirely untrue.
 I thought it was likely that she would then stay alive long enough to overcome her sense of humiliation and betrayal.

 And that is the way things turned out.
 She went from missing him and mourning him to being vaguely annoyed when he came over to visit the kids.
 By the time they met in the judge’s chambers eight months later, she was anxious to be rid of him.
-(She was enraged, however, when she took one look at his ugly fiancé and realized he was leaving her for her! ) By the way, in the wake of the divorce, she decided to give up the boring work she had always done and start a singing career.
+By the way, in the wake of the divorce, she decided to give up the boring work she had always done and start a singing career.
 When I saw her last, she was dating a Broadway director.
 Her story is one more example of how awful it is for so many to contemplate death when after a period of time—and perhaps with treatment—they will find good reason to want to live.

-But I am reminded more of the early Christian martyrs or of soldiers who confront death indefatigably.
+When I hear such thoughts, I am reminded of the early Christian martyrs or of soldiers who confront death indefatigably.
 The image of themselves is so caught up with being a Christian—or a soldier—that death is preferable to a violation of that sense of self that would be required were they to give up their faith, or were they would run away from their comrades as a coward.
 And so they contemplate death.